Connecting Repositories to Software Components (prev. Services)

 Note: If you have a lot of repositories, you can use type ahead search from this dropdown.

-From this modal, you can also choose which Directory in the repository you wish to connect to your service.
+From this modal, you can also choose which Directory in the repository you wish to connect to your component.
 This is especially useful if you are using monorepos.

-You can also choose to sync the repository’s owner with your service by clicking on the Sync Owner checkbox.
+You can also choose to sync the repository’s owner with your component by clicking on the Sync Owner checkbox.

 opslevel.yml

-You can also define which repositories are connected to your services using opslevel.yml
+You can also define which repositories are connected to your components using opslevel.yml

 .
 Refer to the opslevel.yml docs for more information.